Nightrollix/Nightrollix/README.md

 - 👋 Hi, I’m @Nightrollix
 - 👀 I’m interested in ...
-Programmingand Creating Apps
+Programming and Creating Apps
 - 🌱 I’m currently learning ...Python and C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...